Minimising mercury vapour and dust production: Removing the Amalgam:

 Once the amalgam is removed completely:

-- Once all mucosal tissues are fully inspected and cleaned, the mouth is flushed with copious amounts of water, again to ensure no ingestion or absorption of amalgam particulates.
+- The mouth is flushed with copious amounts of water, to ensure no ingestion or absorption of amalgam particulates.